Career Trek to Silicon Valley and San Francisco

 Your flight to and from San Francisco, transportation between the airport and hotel, and a $200 registration fee.

 Note: Limited financial assistance will be available based on need.
-If you will require financial assistance in order to participate, please indicate this on your application.
+If you will require financial assistance in order to participate, please indicate this on your application (now closed)

 Quotes from past student participants: